 - Roadworks speed limits where there is clearly no roadworks going on or the workers are having a lunch break.
 And usually there is a police car somewhere just waiting to book the errant rider.

 - Pillion seats that offer less support and comfort than a budgie perch in a cage.
 What’s the point of pillion seats and foot pegs on a sports bike anyway.
-They only add weight and in some states cost more in registration than a solo bike.
+They only add weight and in most states cost more in registration than a solo bike.

 - Small fuel tanks.
 They may look great, but what’s the point when you can only ride as far as the next service station before you have to fuel up again.

 - Expensive pieces of plastic to replace the bits that broke when the bike fell off its stand.
 It’s a ripoff perpetrated by every motorcycle manufacturer.
-Why don’t they design bikes with some break proof bits or at least protection from low-speed drops?
+Why don’t they design bikes with some break-proof bits or at least protection from low-speed drops?

 - Bad and expensive coffee at your favourite cafe.
 We already pay a fortune for our bikes and gear, we don’t want to pay $5 for a burnt coffee in some far-flung country cafe.